Leads: capture, qualify, and convert opportunities

 Working the board and table

-The pipeline offers two views you can switch between: a Board view with one column per working stage, and a Table view that lists every lead.
+Each pipeline offers two views you can switch between: a Board view with one column per status, and a Table view that lists every lead in that pipeline.
 Open any lead to see its full detail page.

 Pipeline metrics

-Above the pipeline, a strip of cards summarizes your team's leads at a glance.
-The figures are derived from the current list of leads.
+Above each board, a strip of cards summarizes that pipeline's leads at a glance.
+The figures are derived from the current list of leads and from how the pipeline's columns are flagged.

 Each card is clickable and opens a breakdown listing the leads behind the number, so you can jump straight to any deal.

-- Open leads: how many leads are in a working stage (everything except Won and Lost).
+- Open leads: how many leads sit in a column flagged neither won nor lost.

 - Pipeline value: the total estimated value across all open leads.